kyra-rk/charizard/README.md

 - All actionable issues were fixed in the service code.
 - Subsequent CI runs reported **no remaining static-analysis defects**.
-- Before/after CI logs documenting these improvements are included in the repository.
+- Note that this fix was performed **before** CI was implemented.
+As such, we have no CI report that shows the static analysis bugs.

 Static analysis runs automatically in GitHub Actions via: